DivineOmega/Soapsuds/README.md

 ## Passing your class instance to SoapSuds

-After creating your class, you should create a new instance of it and pass it in the Soapsuds `handleRequest` method.
+After defining your web service class, you should then create a new instance of it, and pass this object into the Soapsuds `handleRequest` method.
 This can all be done in a single line, as follows.

 ```php
 \DivineOmega\Soapsuds\Soapsuds::handleRequest(new NumberAdditionWebService());
 ```

 You should then be able to use the URL of this page as the endpoint for your new web service.
-Soapsuds also provides full WSDL output for your website by appending `?wsdl` to the endpoint URL.
+Soapsuds also provides full WSDL output for your web service by appending `?wsdl` to the endpoint URL.